 During the tax proceedings, companies must communicate with the STA through electronic means and the STA online platforms.
 Individuals are not obliged to use such electronic means and platforms.

-In our experience, key areas in a tax audit would be:
+In the authors' experience, key areas in a tax audit would be:

 Information exchanges and tax verification procedures have increased.
 This is due to the fact that the STA have more resources at their disposal in order to obtain information/documentation from taxpayers.

-Despite the fact that our law firm has carried out more than 25 tax audit procedures in the last four years, we are not aware of tax authorities from different jurisdictions having jointly initiated tax procedures against the same tax payer in their own jurisdictions.
-However, our law firm is aware that tax authorities from different countries are closely co-operating and sharing relevant information/documentation.
+Despite the fact that our law firm has led the legal assistance and defence in more than 30 tax audit procedures in the last five years, we are not aware of tax authorities from different jurisdictions having jointly initiated tax procedures against the same tax payer in their own jurisdictions.
+However, our firm is aware that tax authorities from different countries are closely co-operating and sharing relevant information/documentation.
 The tax authorities from the USA (IRS), the UK (HMRC), Italy (AE) and Switzerland (ESTV) should be expressly mentioned in this respect.